pauliacomi/pauliacomi.github.com/index.md

 # Hi

-**My name is Paul and I am a researcher studying gas adsorption in novel materials**
+**My name is Paul and I am a researcher studying novel adsorbent materials**

 I am currently a postdoctoral fellow in the [DAMP](https://anr.fr/Project-ANR-17-CE29-0003)